marinanoa/NodeRestServerCleanArch/README.md

 ## Introduction

 This is a personal backend project used for practice.
-It is based in NodeJS and Express and implements a clean architecture.
+It is built with NodeJS and Express and implements a clean architecture.

 :construction: This project is under development.
-It misses tests, and other things.
+It is missing tests, and other things.

 ## How to run